ropensci/taxize/cran-comments.md

 * I have run R CMD check on the 16 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>).
-There was one problem, but was not related to taxize as far as I can tell.
-* All revdep maintainers were notified of the release
+All revdep maintainers were notified of the release.
+There was one problem with the pacakge camtrapR - I have notified the maintainer earlier this week and said is ready to deploy fixes.

 ------

 This version includes some new functions, removes some functions to instead use those from an imported package - a number of bug fixes.

 Thanks!
 Scott Chamberlain